 Medical records, diagnostic imaging, treatment plans, and bills document injury and care.
 Wage statements, tax returns, vocational assessments, and receipts for out‑of‑pocket expenses prove lost earnings and economic loss.
 These records help quantify damages for settlement or trial in semi‑truck accident claims

-Victims should consult an experienced semi‑truck accident attorney as soon as possible—ideally before giving recorded statements or signing releases.
+Victims should consult an experienced semi‑truck accident lawyer as soon as possible—ideally before giving recorded statements or signing releases.
 Counsel preserves records, coordinates expert analysis, negotiates with insurers, and pursues litigation strategies to maximize recovery.

 Disclaimer: The information provided in this article is for general informational purposes only and does not constitute legal advice.
 While we strive to ensure the accuracy and reliability of the content, laws and regulations may vary by state, and individual cases may have unique circumstances.
-For advice tailored to your specific situation, please consult a qualified attorney.
+For advice tailored to your specific situation, please consult a qualified lawyer.
 The inclusion of links to external resources does not imply endorsement or guarantee of the information provided therein.

 Related Articles